DumisileM/Console-Finances/README.md

 ## Access and Usage
-The portfolio has been deployed on GitHub pages and can be accessed via this link:
+The project has been deployed on GitHub pages and can be accessed via this link:
 https://dumisilem.github.io/Console-Finances/

 To view the results of the calculations, ensure that you are using the Google Chrome browser and open the console.
 To do this right-click on the screen and select 'Inspect' then, click the 'Console' tab.
 You should see something like this in the console: